mmed-hajnasr/Taquin_game/README.md

 ## How to use
 you can use the CLI by running the src/CLI_showcase.py file and you can change the parameters of the solution method to change the algorithm.
-or you can use the GUI (soon to be implemented)
+or you can use the GUI by running the src/main.py.